Caves Beach, New South Wales: 19th century

-The Swansea-Caves Beach Surf Life Saving Club was founded in 1929 by a group of men from Swansea wanting to establish a Surf Lifesaving Club between Swansea Heads and Pinny Beach.
+The Swansea–Caves Beach Surf Life Saving Club was founded in 1929 by a group of men from Swansea wanting to establish a surf lifesaving club between Swansea Heads and Pinny Beach.

-Early surveying for [Land Grants] occurred in 1864 and early subdivisions in 1935. in the 1940s Mr. Mawson, initiated the development of Caves Beach.
+Early surveying for land grants occurred in 1864, and early subdivisions in 1935. in the 1940s Mr. Mawson initiated the development of Caves Beach.
 At one stage he involved a Japanese consortium in a mining venture called Silver Valley Minerals but it failed to develop.
-The breakwater at Spoon Rocks remains from this venture, constructed to load coal into ships.
+The breakwater at Spoon Rocks, constructed to load coal into ships, remains from this venture.

 In 1958 plans were approved for a new hotel on Caves Beach Rd called The Mawson.
-The pub was famous and very popular throughout the 60s and 70s and attracted the attention of bands such as [Midnight Oil], [Cold Chisel] and [The Angels] who performed there.
-The hotel was beloved by the locals but The Mawsons eventually sold the hotel for a reported $1.2million and on 9 October 1981.
+The pub was famous and very popular throughout the 60s and 70s and attracted the attention of bands such as Midnight Oil, Cold Chisel and The Angels, who performed there.
+The hotel was beloved by the locals but the Mawsons eventually sold the hotel for a reported $1.2 million on 9 October 1981.
 In 2018 a restaurant called Mawson opened up, with the name being an obvious reminder of the old hotel.

 Swansea High School opened at Caves Beach in 1964 and Caves Beach Public School was opened in 1968 beside the high school.

 Population

-According to the 2016 census of Population, there were 4,054 people in Caves Beach.
+According to the 2016 census of population, there were 4,054 people in Caves Beach.